ChepleBob30/Targeted-Vector/README.md

 # Targeted-Vector
-This is a RustConstructor game./这是一个RustConstructor游戏。
+This is a RustConstructor project.